VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 Test Preparation

-I install a new Ubuntu 20.04 on the VPS (also on the Intel Nuc) and then connect to the server.
-I then update the server.
+I install a fresh Ubuntu 20.04 on the VPS (and on the Intel NUC), then connect to the server and update it.

 apt update